matthewtoye/sickbeard_mp4_automator/README.md

-Mostly a hacked up non-user friendly version of the original with the following:
+Same as the original with the following added:
-- Adds in hard-coded nvidia gpu decoder + encoder - Will not work unless you have a Geforce video card with proper ffmpeg binaries.
+- Adds in support for nvidia gpu decoder + encoder - Will not work unless you have a Geforce video card with proper ffmpeg binaries.
-- Modify output options via avcodecs.py, around line 368
+- Settings are located in autoProcess.ini now, and begin with nvenc_

-I use the wonderful build script here to build ffmpeg - https://github.com/rdp/ffmpeg-windows-build-helpers
+- As documentation is always the last step, it will be added later. :P I use the wonderful build script here to build ffmpeg - https://github.com/rdp/ffmpeg-windows-build-helpers

-My modifications to sickbeard_mp4_automator require the following:
+My modifications to sickbeard_mp4_automator will require the following added in the compile process:
 - CUDA Toolkit 8.0 - https://developer.nvidia.com/cuda-downloads
 - The following libraries from the above download added to the linker's lib folder - cuda.lib nvcuvid.lib nppi.lib nppc.lib
 - Also build ffmpeg using the build script with --enable-cuda --enable-cuvid --enable-libnpp added to the configuration

 Notes:
 - Using CUDA/Cuvid for decoding doesn't speed up the conversion, but it does free the CPU up to do other things.
 Rather than 20-30% cpu usage from ffmpeg, it sits around 8% when using the gpu for decoding.
-- Encoding is significantly faster, and the settings I hacked in for nvenc improve nvenc's output significantly with only 5-10% loss in speed.
-- I set max width to 1280 for most of my stuff, if you want to keep content at 1080p, increase maxrate to 6000k.

-Brief explanation of settings:
+Brief explanation of settings: OUTDATED

  optlist.extend(['-profile:v', '2'])   - Sets profile to High, might not properly play on 5+ year old devices
  optlist.extend(['-preset', 'slow']) - Two pass high quality